ShifatSarwar/Biomechanics-Analysis-Toolkit/readme.md

 Default Parameters are found in driver.py file inside the runAlgorithm method.
 Each parameter and their description are given as guide.
 If you would like to change workings inside algorithm take a look inside function.py and functions_Matlab.py files.

 # Running MATLAB and PYTHON
-Following this link will helpd guide installing the MATLAB api for PYTHON:
+Following this link will helpd guide installing the MATLAB Engine API for PYTHON:
 <https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html>